Andrew Louth, Introducing Eastern Orthodox Theology. Downers Grove, IL: IVP Academic, October, 2013. 172 pp. Paperback, $20.00

 Visit the publisher’s page

-Thanks to Baker Academic for the review copy!
+Thanks to IVP Academic for the review copy!

 Andrew Louth is professor emeritus of Patristic and Byzantine studies at Durham University, England.
 Conveniently, he is also a priest of the Russian Orthodox Diocese of Sourozh (Moscow Patriarchate), serving the parish of Durham.
 Basically, in Durham, he is like the N. T. Wright of Eastern Orthodoxy (except with a better beard and more exotic wardrobe).

 This book “originated as a series of monthly public lectures delivers in the academic year 2011-2012 at the Amsterdam Centre for Eastern Orthodox Theology (ACEOT) in the Faculty of Theology in the Free University of Amsterdam” where Louth happens to be a visiting professor (and I should note, has a different cover than the one I pictured, but I like this picture better).
 Because he works smarter and not harder, “the lectures were, from the beginning, intended to be turned into the chapters of a book” (xi).
 The result still “retains some of the informal tone,” and Louth hopes you will be indulgent (you should).